DanielSambu100/cli-caesarCipher/README.md

 * Display a depcryted string

 # BDD
-Establish the available system components and/or modules.

-Establish the available functional modules as per the user stories given.

-Designing and developing each module as required.

-Integrating each of the working modules into a fully functional system to achieve all the expected behaviors.
+* Carry out unit test cases on the two project classes, each with its own test file, using the Red,Green,Refactor workflow.

 # Known Bugs
-The pizza delivery module is not yet working, working on it.
+The test cases and Java implementation are partially implemented.
 The application will still be undergoing more modifications as time goes by.

 Feel  free to contribute towards this project by sending your email to info@dansamsons.co.ke